dreamcommerce/shop-appstore-lib/docs/classes/client.rst

 A client library allowing to perform REST-ful requests.

-This class implements :php:interface:`ClientInterface`.
-Remember using implemented methods is deprecated due we moved their implementation to the adapters.
+This class implements :php:interface:`ClientInterface`. .

 adapters
 ********